muziejus/transverse/index.md

 Stich von Joachim Bering von 1613](https://commons.wikimedia.org/wiki/File:Koenigsberg,_Map_by_Bering_1613.jpg).”</div>

-Note: And ask you to imagine yourself here on the Kneiphof, the central island, studying at the university.
-You’re about a generation older than Immanuel Kant.
-Let’s say it’s one in the morning, and you’ve been drinking with your classmates.
-Invariably, so the story goes, the challenge will arise: can you cross all seven bridges across the Pregel River, and I’ve colored the Pregel in here to make the bridges more visible, can you cross all seven bridges once and only once?
-Maybe you make a wager with your classmates and stumble out into the bracing Baltic wind, convinced that, this time, it’s surely possible.
+Note: so let’s get a sense of what Königsberg looked like back then.
+Here I’ve colored in the Pregel to make the bridges stand out a bit more, and this is where the Collegium was, behind the cathedral on Kneiphof.

 ---

 ![Trying to walk the bridges in Königsberg](/images/pregel-walks.gif)

-Note: Because we’re not in Königsberg, and most of the applicable bridges have been destroyed anyway, we can’t actually get drunk and totter from bridge to bridge.
-I’ve sort of made an approximation of what could follow here, but the key is that performing the challenge you’re discussing with your classmates can take several forms.
+Note: Furthermore, because we’re not in Königsberg, and most of the applicable bridges have been destroyed anyway, we can’t actually get drunk and totter from bridge to bridge.
+I’ve sort of made an approximation of what could follow here, but the key is that performing the challenge you’re negotiating with your classmates can take several forms.

 ---